dainst/chronontology-backend/docs/rest-api-reference.md

 The first example will return the 10 results starting with the result number 10 (the first result has the number 0).

+If no size is specified, the default value is 10, i.e. 10 hits are delivered.

 ### facet, fq
 The **facet** query parameter is used to retrieve associated facets for the specified field.
 Multiple **facet** parameters